-The Renewable Bioproducts Institute Endowment at Georgia Tech supports more than 40 students each year who conduct faculty-directed research to advance technologies and applications in the bioeconomy.
+The Renewable Bioproducts Institute Endowment at Georgia Tech supports approximately 40 students each year who conduct faculty-directed research to advance technologies and applications in the bioeconomy.
 It offers an extraordinary depth of endowed research students and fellows – and breadth of faculty from six colleges and numerous research centers across Georgia Tech.
 The research is available to be accessed and leveraged in the spirit of open innovation.

 In 2014, the Georgia Institute of Technology received a major grant from the Institute of Paper Chemistry Foundation (IPCF).
 One of the largest gifts in Georgia Tech’s history, it affirmed the Institute’s position as the leading driver in the forest bioproducts arena.
+This gift constitutes the funding that supports the RBI graduate research fellowships.

 Over the years, the endowment has generated a vast body of knowledge available to the industry and the general public.
 As allowed by intellectual property protections, the papers are published on Georgia Tech’s SMARTech site (https://smartech.gatech.edu) and other scholarly sites.